TemporarilyOffline/FT8Off/README.md

 SCORING
 Point system is as follows:

-  1. Contacts within your own country will count for 1 point.
+  1. 1pts Contacts within your own country
-  2. All contacts outside of the operator’s country (DX) will count for 3 points.
+  2. +2pts DX Contacts (Source of truth: cty.dat)
-  3. Special Event (SE) stations (1x1 callsigns) will count for 4 points.
+  3. +3pts Special Event (SE) stations (Must be disclosed/verified within 24 hours of contest)
+  4. +1pts for QRP (<=20 watts)  (in power in FT8 Log)
-  4. Contestants operating Parks on the Air / Summit on the Air While QRP (under 20 watts) will receive an additional 1 point to DX and SE contacts.
+  5. +4 SOTA/POTA Contestants operating Parks on the Air / Summit on the Air (in comments in FT8 Log)
-      a.
-All contacts outside of the operator’s country will count for 4 points.
-      b.
-Special Event stations (1x1 callsigns) will count for 5 points.
+  6. *0.5 FT4 Contacts
+  7. +1 for contacts made on US Technician Bands
+  8. Duplicate on same band/mode void all points with that contact on that band/mode
+  9. Bonuses are Stackable